bitrix24/b24restdocs/api-reference/crm/universal/crm-item-list.md

 6. The calculation mode for the amount is manual.

 **Set the following sort order for this selection:**
-* First name and last name in ascending order.
+* First name and last name in ascending order

 **For clarity, we will select only the fields we need:**
 * Identifier `id`